Tai-Rocha/tainaweb_en/content/tutorials/Report_IMDB/index.md

-### 1. Which month of the year has the most movies?
+### 1. Which month of the year has the most Films?
 And what day of the year?| Qual o mês do ano com o maior número de filmes?
 E o dia do ano?

-#### Month
+#### Month | Mês